 If you have satellite radio, you’ll want to cancel your plan or transfer it to your new car.

 More Tools From U.S. News & World Report

-U.S. News & World Report offers various tools to make car buying and selling a breeze.
-If you’re not sure what to feature in your car’s advertisement, check out the U.S. News used car reviews to see which popular features were highlighted.
-Also, be sure to check out our advice section, which is packed full of helpful car selling tips.
-And when it comes time to shop for a new car, check out our new car rankings to see how your favorites stack up to the competition.
-Then, when you’re ready to buy, use our Best Price Program, which has saved shoppers an average of $3,279 off MSRP.
+When it comes time to shop for a new car, check out our new car rankings to see how your favorites stack up to the competition.
+Then, when you’re ready to buy, use our Best Price Program, which saves shoppers an average of more than $3,000 off MSRP.